-&lt;sup>458 Between 1921 and 1933, Native Land Court Judge and Native Trustee WE Rawson acted as East Coast Commissioner, followed briefly by Chief Judge and Under Secretary for Native Affairs, RN Jones.
+450 Between 1921 and 1933, Native Land Court Judge and Native Trustee WE Rawson acted as East Coast Commissioner, followed briefly by Chief Judge and Under Secretary for Native Affairs, RN Jones.
 Wai 814 #A4, p.
 10.

-By the 1950s, the bulk of the 121,788 acres in Te Tairāwhiti administered by the East Coast Commissioner was farmed.
-Those operating on Ngai Tāmanuhiri lands were Patemaru and Kopua Stations, and Pakowhai farm.
-One of the closing acts of the East Coast Commissioner in 1953 was to purchase Gibson's freehold Puninga titles so that Pamoa Station, too, could be returned as a viable economic unit (see Figure 42).
+Stations, and Pakowhai farm.
+One of the closing acts of the East Coast Commissioner in 1953 was to purchase Gibson's freehold Puninga titles so that Pamoa Station, too, could be returned as a viable economic unit (see Figure 41).
+451

-Figure 42: Land purchase for Pamoa Station, 1953
+Figure 41: Land purchase for Pamoa Station, 1953 452